 “Yes,” Adam admitted, “but it was the woman you gave me who brought me the fruit….

 Then the Lord asked the woman, “How could you do such a thing?”

 “The serpent tricked me.”
 (Genesis 3:11-13)

 What we can do is take responsibility for our part in our troubles.
 It doesn’t mean we should blame ourselves and feel guilty for every mishap.
 It simply means we “accept responsibility for our past mistakes and take steps to correct them,” as it says in the Life Recovery Bible.

-In this life, everyone is a victim of injustice at some point in time and there will always be plenty of blame to go around.
-How we react to it will determine if we will live a life marked by anger, blame, and bondage; or forgiveness, peace and freedom.
+This opens the door to allow correction from ourselves, God and others.
+In this life, everyone experiences injustices.
+How we react to them will determine if we will live a life marked by anger, blame, and bondage; or forgiveness, peace and freedom.